ISP2018/isp-qa-narisasingngam/questions.md

      </a>

 **3.**
-If you want to running a test case, but some of your code are not done.
+If you want to run a test case, but some of your code are not done.
 What annotation that Junit provides to skip the test?

  **Answer**